Fine-tune with the API or CLI

 No

-Specifies the target height of the resized image frames in pixels.
+The target height of the resized image frames, in pixels.

 Note

-If you are training a thinking model, you must also follow the data format requirements for the SFT thinking model.
+When training a thinking model, also follow the data format requirements for the SFT thinking model.

-1. The package format must be ZIP.
-The maximum size is 2 GB.
-Folder and file names within the ZIP package must only contain ASCII letters (a-z, A-Z), numbers (0-9), underscores (_), and hyphens (-).
+1. The ZIP file must be 2 GB or smaller.
+Folder and file names within it must contain only ASCII letters (a-z, A-Z), digits (0-9), underscores (_), and hyphens (-).

-4. Image file names must be unique within the entire package, even if they are in different folders.
+4. Image file names must be unique within the ZIP file, even if they are in different folders.

 Trainingdata_vl.zip